Padrition/passwordgen/README.md

 I implemented it with a custom PRNG that uses time as a seed.

 ## Instalation
-To install it you need to clon this repository
+To install it you need to clone this repository
 ```bash
 git clone https://github.com/Padrition/passwordgen.git
 ```